 ❌Doesn’t give a ‘look down’ view but not a biggie

-Cressi Panoramic Wide View Mask
+RUNNER-UP: Cressi Panoramic Wide View Mask

 If you want to enjoy the underwater view, the Cressi Panoramic Wide View Mask might be the best scuba mask for tiny faces.
 It has a pano-vision lens with wide, anatomical silicone rubber strap as well as a double feathered silicone skirt.
 Aside from that, it has a one-hand nose pocket for hassle-free equalization.

 Moreover, this is a four-lens, tempered glass mask that’s lightweight and bears a medium volume.
 Also, it has an anti-splash dry top design with valve seals tube, so you can use the mask for snorkeling as well.

 Overall, the Cressi Panoramic Wide View Mask is ideal for recreational and casual dives.
 It’s more affordable than the Scuba Pro model above and offers a more-than-decent performance underwater.
 And since it’s made by Cressi, you can count on the high quality of this dive gear.

 If you have a small mouth and a narrow face, this Cressi dive mask is a great buy.
 Although you may not use the snorkel tube too often, it comes handy for vacations.